Germany's Merck to buy hi-tech materials firm AZ for $2.6 billion

 Analysts at Espirito Santo said Merck was buying a high- quality company at the bottom of the cycle, noting AZ was well positioned for an upturn in the production of the wafers used to make chips.

-While the price meant the possibility of a counter bid was low, they said, other specialty materials companies such as Air Products (APD.N), Air Liquide (AIRP.PA) and Linde LIND.DE might be interested.
+While the price meant the possibility of a counter bid was low, they said, other specialty materials companies such as Air Products, Air Liquide and Linde might be interested.

 Buying AZ, which was originally part of German chemical company Hoechst AG, would add 5 percent to Merck's sales and 7 percent to core earnings based on 2012 numbers, DZ Bank analyst Peter Spengler said.